matt-wats/Creating-Camouflage/README.md

 ![Designer Loss](/images/designer_loss.png "Designer Loss")
 ![Lookout Loss](/images/lookout_loss.png "Lookout Loss")

+The Designer continuously improves as it is improving against the distribution loss of the reparametrization step and reconstruction loss, but once these are near- optimal, the loss will stagnate as its focus becomes "competing" with the Lookout.
+Meanwhile, the Lookout's loss is already quite stagnant as it learns the tactics of the Designer quite early, hence why a mislabelling percentage is needed, and it begins its competition with the Designer from the start, as it has no other factors included in its loss.

 ### Examples of the horizontal strips used in training
 #### Good Camouflage Strip
 This is an example of what a strip with good camouflage on it looks like, and the associated prediction: